 Konrad Zuse, in Germany, quite independently designed

 mechanical and electromechanical calculators, before and during the war.
 He didn't use electronics.
 He still had a program on a paper tape: his machines were still developments of Babbage-like ideas.
 But he did see the importance of programming and can be credited with a kind of programming language, Plankalkül.
-It is not difficult to believe that with greater support, he would have gone far ahead with the theory and practice of computing.

 Like Turing, Zuse was an isolated innovator.
 But while Turing was taken by the British government into the heart of the Allied war effort, the German government declined Zuse's offer to help with code-breaking machines.